naresh-ub/code-prep/README.md

 ## What is it?

-from naresh-ub.
 My modified version of jwasham's coding-interview-university.
 I removed a lot of content that I felt unnecessary just to focus on the content and start preparing.

 ## Progress